elunna/nerfhack-changelog/README.md

 * Vlad gets stoning resistance.
 * King Arthur gets a full suite of resistances.
 * Give Baalzebub some combat buffs (xnh).
+* Master Kaen and the Grand Master receive the same intrinsics that high level monks have.

 #### Medusa
 Inspired by EvilHack, Medusa gets an overall difficulty boost: